tomjoht/tomjoht.github.io/_posts/2023/2020-01-19-job-hunter-support-group-bobby-kennedy.md

 ---
-title: "New Job-Hunter Support Group course offered by Bobby Kennedy -- Q&A with Bobby"
+title: "New Job-Hunter Support Group course offered by Bobby Kennedy"
 permalink: /blog/job-hunters-networking-group-bobby-kennedy/
 categories:
 - technical-writing
 keywords:
 rebrandly: https://idbwrtng.com/jobhuntersupport
-toc: false
 description: "Bobby Kennedy provides various courses on <a href='https://becometechnicalwriter.com/courses-2/'>becometechnicalwriters.com</a> to help people transition into technical writing.
-Starting this February, he's offering a new, one-of-a-kind course called the <a href='https://becometechnicalwriter.com/courses-2/'>Job-Hunter Support Group</a>, which focuses on helping people find job openings for technical writers, prepare a resume and portfolio, and interview convincingly for the positions.
+Previously, he mostly offered eight-week Jump School courses.
+Starting this February, he's also offering a new, one-of-a-kind course called the <a href='https://becometechnicalwriter.com/courses-2/'>Job-Hunter Support Group</a>, which focuses on helping people find job openings for technical writers, prepare a resume and portfolio, and interview convincingly for the positions.
 The following is a Q&A with Bobby about the new course.
 (Note: This is a sponsored post.)"
 ---

 {: .note}
-If you sign up for [Job-Hunter Support Group](https://becometechnicalwriter.com/courses-2/), use the code `tom-johnson` to get a discount.
-Also, when you use this code, I'll receive a commission as an affiliate.
+If you sign up for [Job-Hunter Support Group](https://becometechnicalwriter.com/courses-2/), which starts Feb 6, 2023, use the code `tom-johnson` to get a $50 discount.
+(Note: When you use this code, I'll receive a commission as an affiliate.)

 <h4> Q: What prompted you to add this new course about job searching and coaching? </h4>